 You might feel like things are going well, only to find your business is in dire straits.
 And because you’re not tracking a handful of essential KPIs, you’ll have no choice but to guess the reasons why.

 Meanwhile, your more organized competitors will leave you in the dust.

-If you don’t understand the outcomes of your strategies, you won’t be able to develop your business effectively and stride towards your goals.
+If you don’t understand the outcomes of your strategies, you won’t be able to develop your business effectively and stride toward your strategic goals.

-As Peter Drucker famously said, “What gets measured gets improved.”
+As Peter Drucker, the top management thinker of his time, famously said, “What gets measured gets improved.”